-The skill of planning is constantly worked on during play.
-Whether a child is planning a house before building it or planning where to stick a picture on a page, they will develop the ability to plan with time and practice.
+The skill of planning is constantly developed during play.
+A child may need to plan a house before building it with Lego, set up a grocery shop for pretend play, or plan where to stick a picture on a page.

 Planning is a skill that requires careful thought and consideration.
-A child learns to think about the desired outcome before beginning and takes the time to think about how to execute the task.
+Children learn to think about the desired outcome before beginning a task and work out a plan for executing the task.

-A child with poor planning skills could start drawing a picture of his family but run out of space on the page for some of his family members, while a child who has good planning skills will first look at the available space and decide how much space each person will take up on the page.
+A child who is still developing planning skills could start drawing a picture of his family but run out of space on the page for some of his family members, while a child who has good planning skills will first look at the available space and decide how much space each person will take up on the page.

 Play is a great way to practise planning on a physical level, before moving on to planning on paper.